zacanger/niddesa/text/generated-translations/cullaniddesa/05-chinese-google.md

 18. [Venerable Maitreya like this:] Lord, I ask you, please tell me this.
 I think you are a person who knows the Vedas, and has personally practiced.
-From where did these sufferings come into being: all kinds of different forms in any world? (??)
+From where did these sufferings come into being: of all kinds of different forms in any world? (??)

 "Master!
 I ask this, please tell me this": ""I ask", there are three kinds of